 - Sesame oil (for that toasted nutty flavor)

-And if you want a kick of heat you can add in some grated ginger, diced onions, Sriracha, chili garlic sauce or red pepper flakes.
+And if you want a kick of heat you can add in some Sriracha, chili garlic sauce or red pepper flakes.

 I also like to add in some roasted cashews for a nice crunch if I have them on hand.

-Here are some tips I’ve learned over the years:
+Here are some tips I’ve learned over the years to make the best fried rice:

 - Type of rice – Medium to long grain rice works best.
 I almost always use Jasmine rice which produces fluffy, sturdy grains that don’t clump or fall apart when fried.
 Short grain rice like sweet/sushi rice or glutinous rice, tends to be softer and stick together.